JetBrains-Research/IntelliJDeodorant/README.md

 - **Long Method**, as the name suggests, occurs when a method is too long and can be divided into several.
 For such methods, the tool identifies blocks of code that are responsible for calculating a variable and suggests extracting it into a separate method, i.e. perform an **Extract Method** refactoring.

 - **God Class** is a name given to a large and complex class that contains too many components.
 The tool identifies sets of attributes and methods in a class that could be moved into a separate class to simplify the understanding of the code, i.e. an **Extract Class** refactoring can be performed.

-## How to get
-Supported IntelliJ IDEA version: 2019.3.3

-1. Clone this repository.
-2. Build IntelliJDeodorant.jar using ```./gradlew jar```.
-3. Go to ```Settings -> Plugins -> Install plugin from disk```.
-4. Select IntelliJDeodorant.jar.
-5. Restart IntelliJ IDEA.

-Done!
-The plugin is ready.

 ## Getting started
 The ```IntelliJDeodorant``` tool window will appear in IntelliJ IDEA.
 Each tab of this window contains a ```Refresh``` button that allows to search for the necessary code smell in the entire project and the table with the results of the search.
 To apply any refactoring, simply select a suggestion in the table and click the ```Refactor``` button.